Strong Asymptotic Properties of Kernel Smoothing Estimation for NA Random Variables with Right Censoring

-the number of uncensored observations no larger than time $t$.
-The well-known nonparametric maximum likelihood estimation ${{\hat{F}}_{n}}(\cdot)$ of $F(\cdot)$ was the Kaplan-Meier (K-M) estimator (Kaplan and Meier, 1958), which is usually used to estimate $F(\cdot)$ for the incomplete data $({{X}_{i}},{{\delta }_{i}})$:
+which counts the number of uncensored observations no larger than time $t$.
+One nonparametric maximum likelihood estimation ${{\hat{F}}_{n}}(\cdot)$ of $F(\cdot)$ is the well-known Kaplan-Meier (K-M) estimator (Kaplan and Meier, 1958), which is commonly used to estimate $F(\cdot)$ for the incomplete data $({{X}_{i}},{{\delta }_{i}})$, i.e.

-where the jump $d{{N}_{n}}(s)={{N}_{n}}(s)-{{N}_{n}}(s-).$
+where the jump $d{{N}_{n}}(t)\triangleq {{N}_{n}}(t)-{{N}_{n}}(t-).$